Xeena2812/deep-learning-nhf/README.md

 We have decided to start by using 2 different apraches.
 In one we use the whole scans and in the other we only use smaller images containing only the hearts.

-The network is a GAN and we start by training the generator alone.
+The network is a 2D convolutional GAN and we start by training the generator alone.
 The inputs are the downscaled images and the outputs the upscaled.

+The evaluation, once the network has been tested and trained, will be done using PSNR (Peak Signal-to-Noise Ratio) and SSIM (Structural SIMilarity)

+To run the training image_preprocessing.py needs to be beside training.ipynb.

 The project is made by:
 - Sipos Levente - NLLIEC